skpr/image-nginx/README.md

 ## Adding Custom Configuration

-For example, if you wanted to add your own custom header configuration, you can simply copy it to the correct location:
+For example, if you wanted to add your own custom header configuration, create it using the standard directory structure.

 ```
 conf.d/